dpaiton/dpaiton.github.io/_pages/bio.md

 hierarchical sparse coding networks.
 He obtained his PhD in Vision Science from the University of California, Berkeley under the advisement of Bruno Olshausen.
 For his PhD thesis he developed an analysis technique to explain selectivity and robustness properties of a sparse coding neural network.
-He is currently a postdoctoral researcher in Matthias Bethge's lab at the University of Tübingen.
-Here he is extending his PhD thesis work to discovering novel modes of invariance and selectivity in biological neurons.
+Currently, he is a postdoctoral researcher in Matthias Bethge's lab at the University of Tübingen.
+He is extending his PhD thesis work to discover novel modes of invariance and selectivity in biological neurons.
 He is also supervising students working in the fields of disentanglement and adversarial robustness.